cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

   absolute path?

-While ``ls`` is nice and probably one of the most used Unix commands of all time, it doesn't really let us see the whole picture without us issuing repetitive ``ls`` commands.
+While ``ls`` is nice and probably one of the most used Unix commands of all time, it doesn't let us see the whole picture without us issuing repetitive ``ls`` commands.
 To see the bigger picture, use the ``tree`` command, which lists the contents of a directory in a tree-like format.
+If this command doesn't work for you, please go back and make sure you have completed the previous tutorial and all the required setup steps.

 .. code-block:: shell